mzgubic/FairML/README.md

 ![caption](Clf_perf_100.gif "perf")

-The evolution of classifier performance as the adversarial training progresses is shown in remaining
+The evolution of classifier performance as the adversarial training progresses is shown in remaining figures:

 Top right shows the decision surface in x1, x2 space, which becomes a plane constant in x2.